carpentries/sandpaper-docs/episodes/pull-request.md

 ### Living with Entropy

-If you use any sort of code that generates random numbers, you may end up with small changes that show up on the list of changed files.
-[See this example](https://github.com/MCMaurer/Rewrite-R-ecology-lesson/pull/3), where using the `ggplot2` function `geom_jitter()` leads to slightly different image files.
-You can fix this by setting a seed for the random number generator used in the episode, so that the same random numbers are generated each time the lesson is built.
+In R Markdown documents, If you use any sort of code that generates random numbers, you may end up with small changes that show up on the list of changed files.
+See this example where [using the `ggplot2` function `geom_jitter()` leads to slightly different image files](https://github.com/MCMaurer/Rewrite-R-ecology-lesson/pull/3).
+You can fix this by setting a seed for the random number generator (e.g. `set.seed(1)`) at the beginning of the episode, so that the same random numbers are generated each time the lesson is built.

 :::::